Do I have to wear a face covering?

 When is the best time to visit?

-Please consider traveling and visiting at non-peak times including the fall season.
+Please consider traveling and visiting at non-peak times including the winter/early spring season.
 Popular check in times are Friday and Saturday and popular check out times are Saturday and Sunday.
 Consider traveling or visiting on a weekday to reduce the number of visitors you’ll encounter whether it be in the hotel lobby or lounging on the beach.

 Can I shop at stores?

 Yes.
-Retail stores are open and operating at 60% capacity.
+Retail stores are open and operating at limited capacity.
 Shoppers must wear a face covering and maintain social distance in stores.
 There are also lots of great options for online ordering or curbside pickup options.

 Are museums open?